 Due to the multipath channel, each OFDM subcarrier is affected by attenuation and a phase rotation.
 To receive the symbols correctly, the receiver must be able to estimate the channel frequency response.
-In wireless systems, three methods are commonly used to estimate the channel [13][14], and they are explained next.
+In wireless systems, three methods are commonly used to estimate the channel [13][14], and they are explained in the next subsections.